ruizhengu/ruizhengu.github.io/index.md

 ## About Me

 I am a final-year PhD student at the University of Sheffield, funded by the School of Computer Science.
-I am advised by [Dr. José Miguel Rojas](https://jmrojas.github.io/) and [Dr. Donghwan Shin](https://www.dshin.info/home) as a member of [The Testing Research Group](https://www.sheffield.ac.uk/cs/research/groups/testing).
+I am advised by [Dr. José Miguel Rojas](https://jmrojas.github.io/) and [Dr. Donghwan Shin](https://www.dshin.info/home) as a member of [AI × Software Engineering and Testing (ASET)](https://www.sheffield.ac.uk/cs/research/groups/testing) research group.

 ## Research Interests